Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 You can find out more information about each of these by following the links in the table.
 Which you use depends on what you want to do.
 For sheer speed, the :ref:`HtmlUnitDriver` is great, but it's not graphical, which means that you can't watch what's happening.
-As a developer, you may be comfortable with this, but sometimes it's good to be able to test using a real browser, especially when you're showing a demo of your application (or running the tests) for an audience.
+As a developer you may be comfortable with this, but sometimes it's good to be able to test using a real browser, especially when you're showing a demo of your application (or running the tests) for an audience.
 Often, this idea is referred to as "safety", and it falls into two